dysartcoal/DataPipeline_AirflowSparkEMR/README.md

 **Amazon EMR and Spark for ETL Data Processing**

-Amazon EMR and Spark were selected for the ETL data processing platform because of the capacity to process large amounts of data, the option to scale up the number of EC2 instances if necessary and the relatively low cost of doing so when the platform due to the fact that the platform can be created and removed on demand.
+Amazon EMR and Spark were selected for the ETL data processing platform because of the capacity to process large amounts of data, the option to scale up the number of EC2 instances if necessary and the relatively low cost of doing so due to the fact that the platform can be created and removed on demand by the Airflow data processing pipeline.
 Within the AWS ecosystem, access to objects on Amazon S3 is straightforward which was an additional plus point in the platform selection.

 **Amazon S3 for Staging Area for Data**

-Amazon S3 is a relatively low cost storage area for large amounts of data and easily accessible by other systems within the AWS ecosystem.
+Amazon S3 is a relatively low cost storage area for large amounts of data and easily accessible by other systems within the AWS ecosystem and therefore a suitable choice for the storage of the i94 data files.

 **Udacity Workspace for i94 SAS Data ETL**